efsalvarenga/CV/index.md

 Currently coordinating a team of 7 analysts and data scientists, delivering petroleum analytics projects for exploration, new business development, subsurface and wells.
 - Designed the Information Risk strategy based on our different service offerings
-- Maturing the team to follow software engineering frameworks
+- Maturing the team to follow software engineering framework
-- Member of the citizen developer community for subsurface, wells and new business development
+- Committee member for the citizen developer network for OneDevelopment, activity that got me nominated in the “Leading by Example” category of the Shell.ai Awards 2020
+- Nominated

 __Analytics Petroleum Engineer__ | Shell E&P Information Data & Analytics
 _The Hague - NL (Sep 2018 - Feb 2020)_